sudoskys/StableDiffusionBook/docs/install/WebUi/Troubleshoot.en.md

 [RelatedIssue](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/1766)

-In most cases, this means that the video memory is overflowing, but it could also be a GPU hardware problem.
+In most cases, this means that the VRAM is overflowing, but it could also be a GPU hardware problem.

 It is said that if you are using deepdanbooru, you will get this message, so try to restart or install the cpu version of deepdanbooru.